japlscript/japlscript/README.md

 </project>
 ```

+The attribute `application` describes the application's name as used in a
+regular AppleScript `tell` command (which implies you can also use the bundle
+name).

-Note that the sample uses an `<excludeclass/>` tag, which simply means that
+Note that the sample above uses an `<excludeclass/>` tag, which simply means that
 JaplScript should not generate a Java interface for the given AppleScript
 class or type (in this example: `rgb color`).